How to install and configure Apache for WordPress

 Note

-For any Cloud Server with Plesk, applications like WordPress should always be installed and managed through the Plesk interface.
-See our article Use WordPress on a Cloud Server With Plesk for step-by-step instructions.
+For cloud servers with Plesk, applications like WordPress should always be installed and managed through the Plesk interface.
+See our article on using WordPress on a cloud server with Plesk for step-by-step instructions.

-You can find your version of Apache with the following commands:
+You can find your version of Apache using the following commands:

 • Ubuntu and Debian: sudo apache2 -v

-In the example above, the server is running Apache version 2.4.6.
+In the example above, the Ubuntu server is running Apache version 2.4.52.

 Note

-Updating to the newest version of Apache can cause issues with older web software packages.
-Consult this list of changes to ensure that your website(s) will not be affected before you update Apache.
+Updating Apache from version 2.2 to 2.4 may cause problems with older web software packages.
+Read the following list of changes carefully to ensure that your web application is not affected before upgrading Apache.

-On newer Ubuntu and Debian systems including Ubuntu 14.04, update Apache with the command:
+On newer Ubuntu and Debian systems, including Ubuntu 22.04, install the latest version of Apache by first updating the package manager with the following command:

-On newer CentOS and Red Hat systems including CentOS 7, update Apache with the command:
+On newer CentOS and RHEL/Fedora distributions, including CentOS 7, you can update Apache using the command:

 sudo yum update

 mod_rewrite is installed by default on CentOS and Red Hat systems.
-To install this module on Ubuntu and Debian use the command:
+To install this module on Ubuntu and Debian, use the following command:

 sudo a2enmod rewrite

-After installing it, you will need to restart Apache services with the command:
+After installing it, you will need to restart Apache services using this command:

 • Ubuntu and Debian: /etc/apache2/apache2.conf

 There may also be separate Apache configuration files for each individual domain.
-By common convention, these are usually found at:
+These are usually found at:

 • Ubuntu and Debian: /etc/apache2/sites-available/[your domain name].conf